SamyPesse/tv.js/README.md

 ## How to use it on your computer ?

-For building and running the app, you'll need :
+To build and run the app, you'll need :

     node
     rake
     ffmpeg

-For installing dependencies, build and run the all :
+To build and run the all :

     rake install
     rake

-And go to localhost:8888 on your browser
+And go to [http://localhost:8888](http://localhost:8888) on your browser

-Ou can run only without rebuilding the client with :
+Or simply run the server without rebuilding the client with :

     rake run